uccser/cs-field-guide/docs/writing-text.md

 ### Horizontal Rule

-Create a horizontal rule with three hyphens
+Create a horizontal rule with three hyphens, though this is hardly used in the CSFG.

 ```
 ---